hosshonarvar/SegNet/README.md

 # Image-Segmentation
 Challenge problem: Image segmentation of celebrity faces

 In this project, I have developed a deep learning framework for image segmentation of celebrity faces.
+Below I summurize the main sections and more details can be found in the notebook file.

 1-Dataset